ravern/workshops/20240215-introduction-to-rust/README.md

 * Year 2 studying Computer Science
 * Enjoys webdev and proglangs
-* Been writing Rust on/off for ~4 years
+* Been writing Rust for fun for a while

 ---